hlascelles/karina_personal_website/_posts/kitchen/2012-01-01-veg-chowder.md

 * After 5 minutes add the cauliflower and courgette.
 * Finely slice some red chillies and add them in.
 * Once potatoes are tender, spoon 25% of the soup into a bowl, seeking out potatoes and chillies, and avoiding courgettes.
 * Handblender the contents of the bowl and reunite it with the rest of the soup.
+Add 20g of lemon juice.
 * Taste and adjust the salt and acidity (lemon juice) levels.
 * Serve topped with black pepper.